Radio National: 1920s–1950s: Predecessors and beginnings

-The first transmitters for 2FC, 5CL and 4QG were made by AWA with power of 5 kW (note that until about 1931 in Australia, transmitter powers were defined in terms of DC input to final amplifier, typically about three times that of the power into the antenna; thus power today would be stated as about 1.7 kW).
+The first transmitters for 2FC, 5CL and 4QG were made by AWA with power of 5 kW (Note: Until about 1931 in Australia, transmitter powers were defined in terms of DC input to the final amplifier, typically about three times that of the power into the antenna; thus power today would be stated as about 1.7 kW.)
 They used a MT7A valve for the final high power RF stage and a MT7B for the modulator.
 The power supply was 12,000 volts from three-phase power rectified by MR7 valves.
 4QG commenced with a 500 Watt transmitter which continued for about 6 months until the 5 kW unit was commissioned.

 The radio transmitters for 3AR and 2FC were upgraded to 10 kW in a contract let in 1938 to STC.
 The transmitters were designed by Charles Strong in London, and were notable in using negative feedback to ensure a high quality flat frequency response.

 The power level of 2FC and 3AR was upgraded to 50 kW in the early 1950s.
-The transmitters for these were housed in the same building as the radio 1 network.
+The transmitters for these were housed in the same building as the Radio 1 network.
 They were manufactured by STC.
 The final stage contained three parallel 3J/261E air cooled triodes running in class C amplifier at 90% efficiency.
 These were driven by a class B push-pull modulator with the same type of valves.

 1960s–1980s: Broadcast network expansion

 In the 1970s, the network's program format began to take on a more serious tone, a style which continues to this day.
 Art critic Peter Timms later remarked that the network is "virtually the only non-print media forum for art in this country".

 In the early 1980s the broadcast footprint was extended with the construction of the first of over 300 regional FM transmitters (including community re-broadcast sites).
-In 1985, the ABC renamed "Radio 2" as "Radio National".
+In 1985, the ABC renamed Radio 2 to Radio National.

 1990s: Unified branding

-Since 1990, all Radio National stations have had the same callsign, "RN".
+Since 1990, all Radio National stations have had the same callsign, RN.

 As a result of cuts in the 1996–97 budget, Radio National was hit with a reduction of a million dollars in its funding, with a significant impact on programming.